 to receive the redemption amount as a lump sum or to receive the supplementary amount weekly during his lifetime from the date he so elects and the employer shall be liable to pay compensation accordingly and not in accordance with clause 3.

-[Clause 4 inserted by No. 104 of 1984 s.
-8; amended by No. 96 of 1990 s.
+[Clause 4 inserted: No. 104 of 1984 s.
+8; amended: No. 96 of 1990 s.
 49(c).]

 5. Requirements for election under cl.
 4